jakubkalinowski97/autonote/System_Architecture.md

 - **Deployment:**
     1. Changes to `apps/server/**` trigger a GitHub Actions workflow.
     2. The workflow builds a Docker image and pushes it to Amazon ECR.
-    3. A subsequent job in the workflow triggers a rolling update on the ECS service, deploying the new container image with zero downtime.
+    3. The ECS service is then updated to pull the new image from ECR, performing a rolling update to deploy the new container with zero downtime.
+This update step can be automated.

 ### **Database: Supabase**
 - **Provider:** Supabase (hosted PostgreSQL)